Výsluní: Sights

-The town is known for the Church of Saint Wenceslaus, the largest church in the Upper Ore Mountains, popularly known as the Ore Mountains Cathedral.
+The town is known for the Church of Saint Wenceslaus, which is the largest church in the Upper Ore Mountains.
+It is popularly known as the "Ore Mountains Cathedral".
 It dominates the town and is visible on the southern slope of the mountains far into the Most Basin.

 The town hall is an Empire style building from 1846.

 In popular culture

 The town's church appeared in many film works: The Borgias, Henri 4, Year of the Devil, Forgotten Light, Thirty Cases of Major Zeman, and Feuer frei! music video.